 'Democracy is in crisis'.
 We have heard this claim since the 1930s, and new terms regularly surface to describe democracy’s transformations through crisis.
 Of these terms, argues Dimitra Mareta, post-democracy and authoritarian neo/liberalism are the most challenging.
 While they describe either a strong or weak state, neither term captures the implications for the people living under such regimes

-Dimitra Mareta holds a PhD in Political Science from Panteion University of Social and Political Sciences.
+Dimitra holds a PhD in political theory from Panteion University of Social and Political Sciences in Athens.

-She was an adjunct lecturer in Political Science at the Aristotle University of Thessaloniki for the academic year 2020–2021, where she was also a postdoctoral researcher, and at the Hellenic Open University for the academic years 2018–2019 and 2020–2021.
+She was an adjunct lecturer in political science at Aristotle University of Thessaloniki for the academic year 2020–2021, where she was also a postdoctoral researcher, and at the Hellenic Open University during academic years 2018–2019 and 2020–2021.

 Dimitra has published academic articles and has participated in national and international conferences.